robsiegwart/pyBOM/README.md

 | 3        | Brack1       | 1       |
 | 4        | Subassem1    | 1       |

+When parsing, the program first looks in the Parts.xlsx file, and if there is no match then it looks in the list of files treating it as a sub-assembly.
+If there is no match it tells you there was no match and skips to the next part.

 *Subassem1.xlsx* also references parts from the parts list: